 - 10% will check in daily.
 This 10% is called the “core group”.
 This group is most concerned about and engaged with the subject of your community.

 This communities of practice visualization by Wegner-Trayner displays this trend rather well.

 People will naturally participate in groups in different ways.
 This is normal for a healthy community.
 Other independent research supports this notion of the 10% core users.
 “In most online communities, 90% of users are lurkers who never contribute, 9% of users contribute a little, and 1% of users account for almost all the action.” the report says.

 Related Post: 4 Effective Ways to Keep Members Engaged and Inspired

 The fact that the community was built around a food product helped make it successful.
 Who doesn’t have some suggestion about how to improve their eating and drinking experience, right?
 We had far less success with engaging people in online communities projects that were about less “sexy” topics such as financial services, like insurance, loans, and pension plans.
-Having said that, there are online communities that have proven that it is indeed possible to build a thriving community around traditionally “boring” subjects.
+Still, we learned that making those platforms look great and putting extra care to promoting new content, helped with engagement.

 Reima Lab is a community of consumers and parents for the children’s clothing brand to influence the future of kids’ clothing.
 Members provide feedback on exciting new products and services to test their viability on the market.